 Everybody is making a great effort to recycle their waste but sometimes it's not clear what can and cannot be recycled.
 Please see the guidelines below to help you sort your recycling correctly.

 - Please do not put plastic bags and soft plastic packaging or wrap in the yellow lid recycling bin.
 These soft plastics get caught in machinery at the sorting facility

-- Plastic bags can be taken back to your local supermarket and placed in dedicated plastic bag recycling bins.
+- Plastic bags can be recycled at the Community Recycling Centre at 29 Sefton Road, Thornleigh.
+Or taken back to your local supermarket and placed in dedicated plastic bag recycling bins.

 - The only type of plastics accepted in the yellow lid recycling bin are disposable plastic containers from the kitchen, bathroom or laundry.

 - The only type of glass accepted in the yellow lid recycling bin is glass bottles and jars (lids removed).
 No other type of glass (reading glasses, Pyrex, drinking glasses, windows, etc. is accepted as these other types of glass are created at different temperatures and may have additives and will ultimately lead to contamination.

 - The colour of the glass bottles and jars (clear, brown, etc.) doesn’t matter.